-If, during the Change of Control Period, an NEO is terminated without Cause or the NEO terminates his or her employment for Good Reason, then the NEO will receive a cash lump sum payment equal to the sum of (i) twenty four (24) months of base salary. (ii) 200% of the NEO's average annual cash bonus, if any, paid with respect to the three full calendar years prior to termination of employment, (iii) the replacement cost of twenty four (24) months of medical benefits, calculated as if such NEO elected COBRA continuation coverage, and (iv) a pro-rated portion of the NEO's target annual bonus applicable to the year in which such termination occurred.
+If, during the Change of Control Period, an NEO is terminated without Cause or the NEO terminates his or her employment for Good Reason, then the NEO will receive a cash lump sum payment equal to the sum of (i) twenty four (24) months of base salary, (ii) 200% of the NEO's average annual cash bonus, if any, paid with respect to the three full calendar years prior to termination of employment, (iii) the replacement cost of twenty four (24) months of medical benefits, calculated as if such NEO elected COBRA continuation coverage, and (iv) a pro-rated portion of the NEO's target annual bonus applicable to the year in which such termination occurred.
 If such severance payments, or any other payments made to an NEO in connection with a Change of

-(1) We have the right to make, but have never made, matching contributions.
 (2) Earnings or losses on non-qualified deferred compensation do not appear in the Summary Compensation Table because they are not deemed above market.